Westlothiana

 Westlothiana ("animal from West Lothian") is a genus of reptile-like tetrapods that lived about 341 million years ago during the latest part of the Viséan age of the Carboniferous.
 The genus is known from a single species, Westlothiana lizziae.
-It is the oldest known uncontroversial tetrapod, closely related to but not an amniote.
+It is among the oldest known uncontroversial tetrapods, closely related to but not an amniote.

 Discovery and naming

 The type specimen was discovered in the East Kirkton Limestone at the East Kirkton Quarry, West Lothian, Scotland in 1984.
 In a study published in 2025 it was suggested that the specimen is around 341 million years old.
 This specimen was nicknamed "Lizzie the lizard" by fossil hunter Stan Wood, and this name was quickly adopted by other paleontologists and the press.
 When the specimen was formally named in 1990, it was given the specific name "lizziae" in homage to this nickname.
 However, despite its similar body shape, Westlothiana is not considered a true lizard.
 The anatomy of Westlothiana contained a mixture of both "labyrinthodont" and reptilian features, and was originally regarded as the oldest known reptile or amniote.

 However, updated studies have shown that this identification is not entirely accurate.
 Instead of being one of the first amniotes (tetrapods laying hard-shelled eggs, including synapsids, reptiles, and their descendants), Westlothiana was rather a close relative of Amniota.
 As a result, most paleontologists since the original description place the genus within the group Reptiliomorpha, among other amniote relatives such as diadectomorphs and seymouriamorphs.
 Later analyses usually place the genus as the earliest diverging member of Lepospondyli, a collection of unusual tetrapods which may be close to amniotes or lissamphibians (modern amphibians like frogs and salamanders), or potentially both at the same time.